MLTQ/Starchan/README.md

-# Starchan / Graphchan
+# Starchan

 **Starchan is a Tauri frontend for Graphchan, a decentralized encrypted imageboard backend.**
+Starchan is a fully distributed p2p chat, forum, and fileshare.
 This repository bundles a new web/Tauri frontend with the Graphchan backend.
 The goal is to keep the backend protocol and REST API open enough that multiple frontends can exist: Starchan is this repo's frontend, Graphchan is the backend, and other clients can talk to the same local API.
 <img width="1435" height="889" alt="image" src="https://github.com/user-attachments/assets/8d050bac-d75e-4e07-b52b-3f7c78bf779d" />

-## Related Frontends
+## Related Implementations

-The native Rust frontend is [MLTQ/OrbWeaver](https://github.com/MLTQ/OrbWeaver), a sibling/reference implementation that is useful when comparing Graphchan API usage, desktop lifecycle, or native Rust UI behavior.
+The native Rust frontend is and original implementation is at [MLTQ/OrbWeaver](https://github.com/MLTQ/OrbWeaver).
 ## What Graphchan Does

 Graphchan is a peer-to-peer discussion system where: